salesforce/omakase/readme.md

 ### Better error messaging

-Omakase is built 100% solely for parsing CSS, which means that the error messages are often more specific and easier to understand than other parsers based off of generic parser generators.
+Omakase is built 100% solely for parsing CSS, which means that the error messages are often more specific and easier to understand than other parsers created from generic parser generators.

 ### Awesome standard plugins

-Omakase comes with some nifty plugins out of the box that mirror highly-touted _CSS Preprocessor_ functionality.
+Omakase comes with some nifty plugins out of the box that mirror highly-touted _CSS Preprocessor_ functionality:

-TODO add descriptions

 - mixins
 - right-to-left swapping